AICGijon/quantificationlib/README.md

 # QuantificationLib

-QuantificationLib is an open source library for quantification learning.
+QuantificationLib is an open-source library for quantification learning.

 ### Last updates: